Page of | Results - of

 Millions of people across the United States experience symptoms of a mental health condition each year, and the number of employees seeking care through their employer is trending upward.

-Alliant’s 2023 Mental Health & Stress Pulse Survey shows that over the past three years, employers have seen significant changes:
+Alliant’s 2023 Mental Health & Stress Pulse Survey shows that over the past three years, employers have seen significant changes in the following areas:

 • Reduced Engagement: 71%